tarantool/doc/doc/reference/tooling/tt_cli/create.rst

 .. _tt-create:

-Create an application from a template
+Creating an application from a template
 =====================================

 ..  code-block:: bash